-Berg, Maggie and Barbara K. Seeber (2016), The Slow Professor: Challenging the Culture of Speed in the Academy, Toronto, Buffalo & London: University of Toronto Press.
+Berg, Maggie & Barbara K. Seeber (2016), The Slow Professor: Challenging the Culture of Speed in the Academy, Toronto, Buffalo & London: University of Toronto Press.

 Cvetkovich, Ann (2012), Depression: A Public Feeling, Durham & London: Duke University Press.

-De Certeau, Michel (1984), The Practice of Everyday Life, trans.
-Steven Rendall, Berkeley & Los Angeles: University of California Press.a
+De Certeau, Michel (1984), The Practice of Everyday Life, translated by Steven Rendall, Berkeley & Los Angeles: University of California Press.

-Fitzpatrick, Kathleen (2009), Planned Obsolescence: Publishing, Technology and the Future of the Academy, New York: NYU Press.
+Fitzpatrick, Kathleen (2009), Planned Obsolescence: Publishing, Technology and the Future of the Academy, New York: New York University Press.

 Gill, Rosalind (2010), ‘Breaking the Silence: The Hidden Injuries of the Neoliberal University’, in Rósín Ryan-Flood and Rosalind Gill (eds) Secrecy and Silence in the Research Process: Feminist Reflections, Abington and New York: Routledge.

 Grant, Catherine (2019), The Haunting of the Headless Woman, https://vimeo.com/301095918 (last accessed 28 August 2019).